= Capture Critical Minerals & Elements in recycling

 [Some of] The following surprising facts about e-waste may help to spur action — both to protect the environment and to stop wasting resources that amount to quite a lot of cash being tossed in landfills each year:

 … 5.
 The value of the raw materials contained in the e-waste produced in the U.S. during 2019 was $7.49 billion.
 That’s right.
-We threw away billions of dollars worth of materials that could be used again.
+We threw away billions of dollars worth of materials still have use.

 6. Recycling 1 million laptops saves the energy equivalent to the electricity used by 3,657 U.S. homes in a year, according to the EPA.

-7. For every million cell phones that are recycled, 35,274 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium can be recovered, according to the EPA.
+7. For every million cell phones that are recycled, it is possible to recover 35,274 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium according to the EPA.
 For those not familiar with palladium, it’s a precious metal used in making electrical contacts as well as surgical instruments and parts for watches.

 8. Recycling circuit boards can be more valuable than mining for ore!
 One ton of circuit boards is estimated to contain 40 to 800 times more gold than one metric ton of ore.
-There is 30 to 40 times more copper in a ton of circuit boards that can be mined from one metric ton of ore. …
+There is 30 to 40 times more copper in a ton of circuit boards than from one metric ton of ore. …

 January 2021 … RE-ENVISIONING WASTE AS A RESOURCE